dcorrada/RICEDDARIO/QUEST/README.txt

 This folder contains three shell scripts.
 The file _ps.monitor.sh_ is a simple monitor for showing the processes which run during this sample session.
 The file _parent.sh_ is the script that we will submit, it launches in background another script (_child.sh_).
 To submit a job just simply type:

     $ QUEST.client.pl parent.sh

+    >>> 00999 submissions to restart <<<

     [2014/04/30 18:38:31] job [3HRIT36O] queued,
     STDOUT/STDERR will be written to </home/dario/tmp/demo/QUEST.job.3HRIT36O.log>

+The header string `>>> 00999 submissions to restart <<<` indicates how many jobs remain to be submitted before the server shoul be restarted.
 As well the server returns to the client a message specifying the job identifier (jobID) and a log file that will be created to capture all the stuff coming from the script.
 When the job is terminated the log file will contains something like the following:

     singing a lullaby for my child
     child goes to sleep...